DEBASMITROY2002/profile/Readme.md

 ## **Research**

-Currently, I am working on **Network Pruning in ViT** and the **Incremental Learning problem**.
-Apart from that I have a good level of research expertise in **Knowledge Distillation, Vision Language Models and Neural Representation Learning**.
+I have expertise in **Knowledge Distillation, Vision-Language Models, Neural Representation Learning, and Attention-based Frameworks**.
+I have also learnt some core topics from **Generative Adversarial Learning and Reinforcement Learning** from different courses.
+At present, I am studying **Network Pruning in Vision Transformers (ViT)** and the **Incremental Learning problem**, where I am studying how to make models more efficient and adaptable.
+In the future, I would like to go deeper into the **Vision-Language domain** and also explore **Geometrical Deep Learning** as part of my research.

 Here are some of my published (and accepted) research works.